Skip to content

 Can be specified as: - Direct string: '{"test": "value"}' or raw text/XML/YAML content - File path: @data.json (format auto-detected from extension) - Stdin: @-

 The data will be parsed according to `--input-parser` and processed through the configured pipeline before being sent to the specified sink.
+Can be repeated to send multiple items.

 -v, --verbose...